dan2105/FFAnalysis/docs/Tutorial.md

 ### 2.2 Add new variables:

 The main point of a custom class is to be able to make object manipulations thorugh C++ code.
 This gives more flexibiliy to the analyser.
 For example in `Section 1.2.1` we learnt how to count the number of muons with a pT >= 7 GeV and that pass the tight selection.
-However, to do the same for electrons and jets we have to write the same expressions again.
+However, to do the same for electrons and jets we ended up writing the same expressions again.

 FastFrames can be extended with a "custom class" where we can write a single function and re-use it.
-The custom class [skeleton source code](https://gitlab.cern.ch/atlas-amglab/FastFramesCustomClassTemplate/-/blob/main/MyCustomFrame/MyCustomFrame.h?ref_type=heads) has methods that allow us to define variables for histograming, ntupling and only for the truth variables.
+The custom class [skeleton source code](https://gitlab.cern.ch/atlas-amglab/FastFramesCustomClassTemplate/-/blob/main/MyCustomFrame/MyCustomFrame.h?ref_type=heads) has methods that allow you to define variables for histograming, ntupling and only for the truth variables.

 The basic structure of the custom class code is:
 - FastFramesCustomClassTemplate/